IDA ICE is different: infiltration

 Nerdy video blog

-In comparison to software such as IES, TAS, or Designbuilder, IDA ICE has a unique paradigm to implementing infiltration and ventilation.
-This video blog covers some of these features.
-Then it goes on to provide a “quick and easy” implementation of a model positively pressurised with 10% surplus supply ventilation and some localised extract.
+In comparison to software such as IES, TAS, or Designbuilder, IDA ICE has a unique paradigm for implementing infiltration and ventilation.
+The video blog covers some of these features.
+Then it goes on to provide a “quick and easy” implementation of a model positively pressurised with 10% surplus supply ventilation and a bit of localised extract.

 Link to video of IDA ICE infiltration modelling.